lixinW/ship-hats-docs/architecture.md

 # Architecture

 The integrated CI/CD used is GitLab on SaaS is hosted in Singapore and dedicated to GovTech usage.
-Based on the risk assessment and compliance review, this architecture is approved to host systems with classification of **Restricted and below**.
+Based on the risk assessment and compliance review, this architecture is approved to host systems with classification of **Confidential Cloud Eligible (CCE)** and below.

 The SHIP-HATS 2.0 Architecture can be described in the following sections: